Huber-group-EMBL/CSAMA_website/content/about.md

 +++
-title = "About The Course"
+title = "About CSAMA"
-description = "Details of the course content and structure"
+description = "Details of the summer school content and structure"
 +++

-The course is intended for researchers who have basic familiarity with the experimental technologies and their applications in biology, and who are interested in making the step from a user of bioinformatics software towards adapting or developing their own analysis workflows.
-The four practical sessions of the course will require you to follow and modify scripts in the computer language R.
+The summer school is intended for researchers who have basic familiarity with the experimental technologies and their applications in biology, and who are interested in making the step from a user of bioinformatics software towards adapting or developing their own analysis workflows.
+The four practical sessions of the summer school will require you to follow and modify scripts in the computer language R.

 ## Topics

-The course covers a wide range of topics, including but not limited to:
+The programme covers a wide range of topics, including but not limited to:

 - Introduction to R and Bioconductor
 - Elements of statistics: visualization, regression, PCA and other low-dimensional embeddings, statistical tests incl. multiple, classification / supervised machine learning